-If you don't travel often, packing for a family road trip can feel stressful and overwhelming.
-Here is our list of road trip necessities that we have figured out from our experience on multiple road trips!
+If you don’t travel often, packing for a family road trip can feel stressful and overwhelming.
+Here is our ultimate road trip packing list that everything you need the next time your family hits the road!

 We have begun doing road trips.